telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/event-binding.md

 To __unbind all event handlers__  from the event just call the unbind method with only one argument, the event name.

->tip You can unbind anonymous event handlers by calling the unbind method with one argument.
+> You can unbind anonymous event handlers by calling the unbind method with one argument.